DBS Aggregate Credit Spread (DACS) Indices

 Analyse country and sector credit risks through our proprietary spreads tracking model

-DBS Aggregate Credit Spread or DACS indices show the aggregated z-spread for Asian corporate USD-denominated straight bonds.
-The higher the DACS, the higher is the yield that can be earned by investors in credit, and the higher is the perception of credit risks in markets.
-Individual Z-spreads are weighted by their dollar amount outstanding and modified duration in the DACS.
+DBS Aggregate Credit Spread or DACS indices show the aggregate credit spread, weighted by market capitalization and modified duration, for Asian corporate USD-denominated straight bonds.
+The higher is the DACS, the higher is the additional yield that can be earned in credit, and the higher is the perception of credit risks in markets.

-The first visual shows the notional outstanding of bonds from five Asian economies that comprise the Asia ex-Japan (AXJ) DACS index.
-The five economies are China, Hong Kong, Korea, India and Indonesia.
+Our first visual shows the notional outstanding of bonds from five Asian economies that comprise the Asia ex-Japan (AXJ) DACS index.
+These five economies are China, Hong Kong, Korea, India and Indonesia.

-Next, the second visual shows the notional outstanding split into industry sectors for the aggregate AXJ DACS index, as well as individual DACS for each of the five economies.
-Selection of indiviudal economies can be made via the dropdown list.
+The second visual shows the notional outstanding split into industry sectors for the aggregate AXJ DACS index, and DACS indices for each of the five economies.
+Individual economies can be selected via the dropdown.

-Our last visual illustrates the evolution of DACS indices over time for AXJ or a selected economy.
-Furthermore, individual DACS for all the constituent sectors can be selected using the second dropdown.
-Such sector DACS will be shown on an individual economy basis where data is available, or on an aggregated AXJ basis.
+Our last visual illustrates the DACS index readings over time for AXJ or an individual economy.
+It is also possible to drill into the constituent sectors of the DACS indices using the second dropdown.
+Such sectoral DACS indices are shown on an individual economy basis when data is sufficient, and on an aggregated AXJ basis when otherwise.

 Chang_Wei_Liang